Jonathan India Preview, Player Props: Reds vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 26th in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.

-- The Guardians have a 3.95 team ERA that ranks seventh among all MLB pitching staffs.
+- The Guardians' 3.99 team ERA ranks ninth among all MLB pitching staffs.

-- Guardians pitchers combine to give up the fewest home runs in baseball (165 total, 1.1 per game).
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (170 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.